Compliance Framework Information Listed Alphabetically

 Do you need to comply?

-Yes – under the provisions of the Occupational Health and Safety (Manual Handling) Regulations 1999 (Vic.).
+Yes – under the provisions of the Occupational Health and Safety Regulations 2017 (Vic).

 Conditions of compliance

-The primary objective of the Occupational Health and Safety (Manual Handling) Regulations 1999 (Vic.) is to protect people at work against musculoskeletal disorders (MSD) caused by manual handling.
+The primary objective of the Occupational Health and Safety Regulations 2017 (Vic) is to protect people at work against musculoskeletal disorders (MSD) caused by manual handling.

 Manual handling is much more than lifting or lowering an object.
 It also includes restraining, pulling, carrying, holding, throwing and activities involving sustained (awkward) posture, repetitive actions and use of equipment or tools that have a vibration component.